LEARN · CPI ESCALATOR

 How CPI Escalator calculates rent adjustments

-CPI Escalator is designed to translate CPI-based lease language into clear, defensible rent adjustments using official data from the U.S. Bureau of Labor Statistics (BLS).
+CPI Escalator is designed to translate CPI-based lease language into clear, defensible rent adjustments using official data from the U.S. Bureau of Labor Statistics (BLS) — and generate a print-ready notice that’s consistent, auditable, and hard to mess up.

 Step-by-step flow

-- 1. Enter lease details.
-Provide the prior rent amount, base CPI month/year, comparison CPI month/year, and any cap/floor language (for example, “not to exceed 5%”).
+1. 1.
+Enter lease and tenant details.
+Provide prior rent, tenant/property address, effective date, and the CPI clause inputs (base month/year, comparison month/year, and any cap/floor language such as “not to exceed 5%”).

 When to use it

-CPI Escalator is intended for professional users who need a fast, consistent way to calculate CPI-based rent adjustments: property managers, landlords, HOA/COA administrators, asset managers, and internal accounting teams.
+CPI Escalator is intended for professional users who need a fast, consistent way to calculate CPI-based rent adjustments and generate notices with fewer errors: property managers, landlords, HOA/COA administrators, asset managers, and internal accounting teams.
+It works for residential, commercial, industrial, mixed-use, and land/lot scenarios where CPI clauses are used.

 It does not replace legal review or formal interpretation of lease language.
-Where leases contain ambiguous or unusual CPI clauses, you should confirm the methodology with counsel or ownership before sending notices.
+Where leases contain ambiguous or unusual CPI clauses, confirm methodology with counsel or ownership before sending notices.
+CPI Escalator focuses on repeatability: clear math, consistent outputs, and guardrails (like warnings and one-page print-fit) that help teams avoid accidental omissions.

 Ready to run a CPI-based adjustment?